ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/syntax.md

 }
 ```

 Please note that the script syntax is leveraging the dynamic nature of ColdFusion.
 No types and not even any visibility scopes you might be used to.
+ColdFusion can infer variable types (Lucee).
 However, please note that you can fully leverage types if you like:

 ```js
 component{